zacqueleong/my-project/README.md

 # my-project

-This is a project created for Sigma School's GitHub Assignment 1.
+This is a project created by following the insturctions from Sigma School's GitHub Assignment.

+Initial Release

+Publish Date: 4 July 2023

+File: app.js